The recipe you’ll want to revisit every holiday season.

 So, we’ve given it a light update for 2023 to account for new trends or changes in investor expectations, especially over the past year.

-We’re SOOOO close to the end of perhaps the longest/weirdest/hardest year ever.
-But who is counting, right?
+We’re SOOOO close to the end of another long, weird, HARD year.
+But who’s counting, right?
 ALL of us.

-Before turning off the lights and locking up your home office and changing from your work sweatpants to your vacationing-at-home sweatpants for a well-deserved holiday break, there’s one final email you need to send.
-With a little help, you should be able to get it wrapped up quicker than it takes to bake a Mrs. Smith’s Dutch Apple Pie (pssst… that’s about one hour).
+Before turning off the lights and locking up your home office for a well-deserved holiday break, there’s one final email you need to send.
+With a little help, you should be able to get it wrapped up quicker than it takes to bake a Mrs. Smith’s Dutch Apple Pie (That’s about one hour if you’re wondering).

-To keep it simple, we’ve put together a recipe to follow (and for visual learners, see a sample newsletter at the end of this post):
+Here’s our simple, easy-to-follow recipe for a year-end letter (and for visual learners, see a sample newsletter at the end of this post):